 Residential Treatment is offered at Ray of Hope’s residence in downtown Kitchener.
 This program is for males aged 13 and up, from anywhere in Ontario.
 Participants:

 - Receive individual attention from staff in a small (6-bed) program.

 - Learn healthy self-care in all aspects of life.

 - Develop a personalized plan of recovery which involves peer support, individual counselling, life-skills and development, recreation and spiritual care.

-- Learn the importance of community support through participation in volunteer work and attendance at AA or NA meetings.
+- Learn the importance of community support through participation in volunteer work and attendance at 12-Step meetings.

 Support for Parents